diegoquiroz/upon.one/readme.md

 	}

-// above code belongs to private script tag & above server.start
+// above code belongs to private script tag & above one.run

 ```
-Permissions will be processed every time a user tries to interact with the database (Update, Read or Write), This allows developers to query DB from client side without a serverside intermediate.
+"Intermediates" will be processed every time a user tries to interact with the database (Update, Read or Write), the logic inside intermediate allows you to check permission and make additional query.

 <h3> Understanding the logic </h3>